Anne Knight (children's writer): Life

-Anne Knight died at her Woodbridge home on 11 December 1860 and was interred in the Quaker burial ground there.
+Anne Knight died at her home in Woodbridge on 11 December 1860 and she was buried in the nearby Quaker burial ground.

 Writings

 Anne Knight was the author of several children's books, some of which have been erroneously attributed to her Quaker namesake and contemporary Anne Knight (1786–1862), a campaigner for women's rights.
 They include School-Room Lyrics (1846), and probably Poetic Gleanings (1827), Mornings in the Library (London, c.
 1828, with an introductory poem by Bernard Barton), Mary Gray.
 A tale for little girls (also including a Barton verse, London, 1831), and Lyriques français: pour la jeunesse.
 Morceaux choisis par A. K. (3rd e., Norwich, 1869).

 Knight's verses are well crafted and her stories well told, but they exhibit a didacticism that does not suit modern tastes.
 To take an example: "'Though these animals [rabbits] are so small,' continued Mrs. Gray, 'they are found very serviceable to man.
 Their flesh is good to eat, and the soft grey fur, growing close to the skin, is made into hats, when mixed with the beautiful fine down of the beaver, a curious animal found in North America'" (Mary Gray, p.
 11).